 We marvel at how the real Godzilla left the military alone for months while they built Mecha.
 Lucky he didn’t constantly break their facility while they were trying to build, eh?

-A surprising plot point is that Akane (who looks like she’d be more at home on a bukkake floor than shouting orders from a jet fighter) is not paired with the love interest we would expect (Patrick Swayze or any other soldier peers).
+A surprising plot point is that Akane (who does look a little fragile to be shouting orders at musclebound grunts) is not paired with the love interest we would expect (Patrick Swayze or any other soldier peers).
 The Scientist Mr. Yuhara (with the Annoying Kid daughter) seems to be cultivating her.
-We must admit, she’s a strong, relatable hero that doesn’t come off as lesbianic (and in Japan, in a Godzilla movie, that’s revolutionary), although the fact they made her so hot seems to defeat that very same purpose, because it leaves only one thought in the mind of any man: bukkake.
+We must admit, she’s a strong, relatable hero that doesn’t come off as lesbianic (and in Japan, in a Godzilla movie, that’s revolutionary!), although the fact that she’s so hot may defeat any gravitas the movie is attempting to give her, because it leaves only one thought in the mind of any man: bukkake.

-For every good point (announcing characters with title cards, like it’s an “important” movie; a stinger after the end credits that wraps the main characters’ arcs; it’s still guys in suits, still model tanks – but done with smarter cinematic techniques), nonetheless, this remains a Godzilla movie, and therefore has a dumb side.
+For every good point (announcing characters with title cards, like it’s an “important” movie; a stinger after the end credits that wraps the main characters’ arcs; the monster suits and model tanks purveyed with smarter cinematic techniques), nonetheless, this remains a Godzilla movie, and therefore has a dumb side.
 When Akane is inside the Mecha’s head, shouldn’t she be typing some commands or just flicking some switches for it to stand up, rather than straining with all her might to raise its trillion-ton body weight with her 90-lb frame?
 Why is she straining when she’s pulling on those levers?
 And instead of typing in commands, or even thought-control helmets, she chooses to SPEAK to it when she first enters, “Mechagodzilla, I know you can hear me…” What if it can’t?
 What kind of mystical human-to-machine mind meld is she attempting?
 She then starts typing commands on a keyboard right in front of her.
 What was that verbal preamble for then?